Rayco Rodríguez

-Rayco Rodríguez Medina (born 24 November 1996), known as Rayco Rodríguez or simply Rayco, is a Spanish footballer who plays for Unionistas de Salamanca CF as an attacking midfielder.
+Rayco Rodríguez Medina (born 24 November 1996), known as Rayco Rodríguez or simply Rayco, is a Spanish professional footballer who plays for Indonesian club Persita Tangerang.
+Mainly a right winger, he can also play as an attacking midfielder.

 Club career

 Born in Las Palmas, Canary Islands, Rayco represented UD Almenara, UD Las Palmas and Acodetti CF as a youth.
 On 6 August 2015, after impressing on a trial, he joined Real Betis and was immediately assigned to the reserves in Segunda División B.

 Rayco made his senior debut on 22 August 2015, starting in a 0–1 home loss against Mérida AD.
 His first goal came on 4 October, but in a 2–4 loss against Real Jaén also at the Ciudad Deportiva Luis del Sol.

 On 8 July 2016, Rayco moved to another reserve team, CF Pobla de Mafumet in Tercera División.
 On 1 December he made his first team debut, coming on as a late substitute for Elvir Maloku in a 0–3 home loss against Deportivo Alavés for the season's Copa del Rey.

 On 11 July 2018, free agent Rayco signed a two-year deal with CD Lugo, being assigned to the farm team in the fourth tier.
 On 31 August 2020, he joined Deportivo de La Coruña's B-team also in division four.

+On 2 February 2021, Rayco was definitely promoted to Depor's first team in Primera División RFEF.
+He continued to appear in that division in the following years, representing Unionistas de Salamanca CF and SD Amorebieta; with the latter, he was a first-choice as the club achieved promotion to Segunda División.

+On 16 July 2024, Rayco moved to Alcorcón in Primera Federación.